Pece17/IoTBeacon/README.md

 https://www.youtube.com/watch?v=EpbtaLigCoY

-I changed DNS to 8.8.8.8 and 8.8.4.4 and now it's working, but I couldn't get assigned DNS addresses working.
+I changed static IP settings graphically using Network application, but I couldn't get it working initially.
+Only after I changed the DNS addresses to Google's 8.8.8.8 and 8.8.4.4, I got it working, but I couldn't get the assigned DNS addresses working.

 # Installing SSH on server